Air officer commanding: Royal Air Force usage

+Arguably the most well known Air Officer Commanding-in-Chief was Arthur Harris, who served as AOC-in-C Bomber Command during the Second World War.

 Indian Air Force usage

 In the IAF, Officers of the rank of Air Commodore who command Wings, Base Repair Depots, Equipment Depots and Air Bases are styled as Air Officer Commanding (AOC).
 Similarly, Air Vice Marshals commanding Groups (like the J&K Group & Maritime Air Ops Group) and Advance Headquarters are styled as Air Officer Commanding (AOC).

 Senior Air Marshals who command the Seven Air Commands are styled as Air Officer Commanding-in-Chief (AOC-in-C).
 The Seven appointments are :